-Common dBi values of home routers: It’s kinda meaningless
+Common dBi values of home routers: It’s rather meaningless

-As for the dBi value, that varies between 2 dBi and 6 dBi, and the device’s FEM will work within that value to deliver the best signal output that’s as close to a sphere as possible.
+A Wi-Fi broadcaster uses between 2 dBi and 6 dBi.
+Its FEM will work within those values to deliver the best signal output — as close to a sphere as possible.
 Again, the algorithm is a secret.

-What’s not a secret is the fact there is no situation where we have a broadcaster that uses the perfect zero dBi value.
+What’s not a secret is that there is no situation where we have a broadcaster that uses the perfect zero dBi value.
 The reason is other elements of its FEM are not perfect, either.
 That’s not to mention the whole system has to adjust for hardware interference and overhead.

 That said, revealing the dBi value in a home Wi-Fi router is meaningless.
-That’s either purely for marketing purposes or as a comparison baseline for a set of similar hardware.
-For the number to make sense individually, the vendor needs to disclose how its FEM works, too — none does.
+That’s purely for marketing purposes or as a comparison baseline for similar hardware.
+For the number to make sense individually, the vendor must disclose how its FEM works, too — none does.

 And that’s the reason why you shouldn’t care about dBi when it comes to picking a home Wi-Fi broadcaster.

 Amped Wireless is an example.
-A few years ago, the company made a big splash, advertising tens of thousands of square feet of coverage for its Wi-Fi 5 routers.
+The company made a big splash a few years ago, advertising tens of thousands of square feet of coverage for its Wi-Fi 5 routers.
 It hasn’t done well since, not surprisingly.

-There are indeed high-gain antennas for Wi-Fi but they apply only to specific enterprise applications.
-Mostly they are used to deliver broadband over long distances in rural areas.
-In this case, special broadcasters and receivers are used and at each endpoint, the signals need to be converted by a home router to support regular clients.
+There are high-gain antennas for Wi-Fi, but they apply only to specific enterprise applications.
+They are used mainly to deliver broadband over long distances in rural areas.
+In this case, particular broadcasters and receivers are used, and at each endpoint, the signals need to be converted by a home router to support regular clients.

 Common questions relating to Wi-Fi antennas

-And that brings us to a few frequently asked questions about the Wi-Fi antennas themselves.
+And that brings us to a few frequently asked questions about Wi-Fi antennas.

 Do more antennas mean better Wi-Fi speeds?

 Not necessarily.
-Generally, a router needs one antenna for each band so that a dual-band router will have two antennas.
-After that, the additional antennas are for extra features, such as MU-MIMO, Beamforming, etc.
+Generally, a router needs one antenna for each band.
+So, a dual-band router will have at least two antennas.
+After that, additional antennas are for extra features, such as MU-MIMO, Beamforming, etc.